cybertraining-dsc/su21-reu-361/tutorials/colab/index.md

 is to have the notebook ask the user to upload a file from the user's computer directly into the notebook.
 This tutorial outlines both ways.

-The .ipynb code with both methods can be found [here](https://colab.research.google.com/drive/1nUMmLYpz_4fILf6xrJMDWs9_vFFUrZQ6?usp=sharing)
+The notebook code with both methods can be found [here](https://colab.research.google.com/drive/1nUMmLYpz_4fILf6xrJMDWs9_vFFUrZQ6?usp=sharing)

 ## Read File from Drive